halilozercan/BetterVideoPlayer/README.md

 #### Toolbar

-BetterVideoPlayer deploys a common toolbar at the top of player.
+BetterVideoPlayer deploys a common toolbar at the top of the player.
 Toolbar is useful in a video player in two different ways.
-- First, it offers a highly customizable title text place.
+- It offers a highly customizable Title area.
-- Secondly, you can inflate a menu on the toolbar and define as many actions as you need.
+- You can inflate a menu on the toolbar and define as many actions as you need.

 To access toolbar, just use `getToolbar()` method.
-You can also show and hide the toolbar by using `showToolbar()` and `hideToolbar()`
+You can also show and hide the toolbar by using `showToolbar()` and `hideToolbar()`.
+Besides these methods, it is not recommended to alter Toolbar's visibility.

 #### Swipe Gestures

 Swipe Gestures on a video player are proved to be very useful by MX, VLC and others.
 Swiping left and right to seek to any point in video or swipe up and down to control volume and brightness.
 BetterVideoPlayer comes with built-in support for these gestures.
-This feature lets your users to be familiar with your video player
+This feature enables developers to have a player that their users are familiar with.

 You can enable or disable gestures by `enableSwipeGestures()` and `disableSwipeGestures()` methods.